MicrosoftDocs/azure-devops-docs/docs/pipelines/integrations/slack.md

 > [!IMPORTANT]
 > This command can only be executed by project administrators.

 ## Commands reference

-Here are all the commands supported by the Azure Pipelines app:
+Here are all the commands supported by the Azure Pipelines app for Slack:

 | Slash command        | Functionality  |
 | -------------------- |----------------|